-Honesty is a key attribute required for all SWC students and for this profession.
-Students must demonstrate maturity, including taking full responsibility for their own thoughts, feelings, written work and actions.
+Fraudulent misrepresentation of oneself through plagiarism of one's own previous work or another's work, lying, cheating, or any related method is a serious violation of academic and professional ethics.
+Honesty is a key attribute required for all SWC students.
+Students must demonstrate maturity, including taking full responsibility for their own thoughts, feelings, written work, and actions.
 Antiplagiarism software is embedded in Populi course spaces and may be used at faculty discretion.